-According to OSFI "Leverage Requirements Guideline" a minimum leverage ratio is maintained by the bank.
-The Leverage ratio provides an overall measure of the adequacy of the Bank's capital and is defined as the all-in Tier 1 capital divided by the Leverage ratio exposure.
-The Leverage ratio exposure is the sum of on-balance sheet exposures, derivatives exposures, securities financing transactions exposures, and off-balance sheet items.
-CTB Leverage ratio exposure is calculated in Note 17.
+The leverage ratio exposure is the sum of on-balance sheet exposures, derivatives exposures, securities financing transactions exposures, and off-balance sheet items.
+The components of the leverage ratio exposure are presented in Note 17.

-CET1, Tier 1, Total capital ratios, and Leverage ratio
+CET1, Tier 1, Total capital ratios, and leverage ratio

-2016 2015
+2017 2016 1

-CET1, Tier 1 and Total regulatory capital ratio 1 17.3% 17.0%
+CET1, Tier 1 and Total regulatory capital ratio 18.5% 17.9%

-Leverage ratio 2 14.1% 13.5%
+Leverage ratio 15.2% 14.5%